 Make It a Meal!

 Round things out with a main dish.
 Any of these mains would be lovely with pesto potatoes:

 - Like mentioned previously, use another variety of potato if you don’t have fingerling potatoes on hand or prefer to use something else.

-Use a large enough baking sheet so the potatoes are spread out.
-Don’t pile them on top of each other because they’ll ‘sweat’ rather than roast.
+- Use a large enough baking sheet so the potatoes are spread out and roast nicely.

 More Easy Vegetable Sides

 If you make these pesto potatoes, be sure to leave a comment below!

 - ⅓ cup grated Parmesan cheese, plus more to taste for optional garnish

 - 3 tablespoons pesto